ignite/cli/docs/guide/interchange/03-walkthrough.md

 ---
 order: 3
+description: Walkthrough of commands to use the interchain exchange module.
 ---

-# Using the exchange
+# Use the Interchain Exchange

+In this chapter, you learn details about the order book and the commands to:

+- Create an exchange order book for a token pair between two chains
+- Send sell orders on source chain
+- Send buy orders on target chain
+- Cancel sell or buy orders

+The next chapter contains the code for the implementation.

 ## Order Book

-In this chapter, you will learn details about the order book and the containing commands.
-The next chapter contains the code for the implementation.
-First, learn what you are going to implement.

 To use the exchange, start by creating an order book for a pair of tokens: